rossyvee/Week4IP-BeyondPizaa/README.md

 ## Requirements
 * A good internet connection
 ## set up instruction and installation
- clone this repository to a folder https://github.com/rossyvee/week-3-ip-delani-studio Extract the cloned file
+ clone this repository to a folder git@github.com:rossyvee/Week4IP-BeyondPizaa.git Extract the cloned file
- Open terminal command line then navigate to the folder of the application. cd week-3-ip open index.html on your web browser
+ Open terminal command line then navigate to the folder of the application. cd BEYONDPIZZA open index.html on your web browser